 Infants with CHD are at increased risk of a wide spectrum of developmental and acquired cerebral lesions resulting in abnormal neurodevelopmental outcomes.
-A number of infants will have underlying genetic conditions (e.g., 22q deletion) with overt structural anomalies and/or brain dysmaturation.
-Aberrant fetal circulation alone may impair brain development and lesions may also be acquired peripartum or in association with surgical interventions.
-There is a wide spectrum of cerebral lesions reported in infants with CHD with the most common findings being white matter injury, larger focal infarcts, haemorrhagic lesions and CVST38.
-Focal ischaemic lesions are more common following septostomy, but in general cerebral injury and subsequent neurodevelopmental problems result from a combination of altered antenatal brain development and pre- and post-operative embolic and/ or hypoxic-ischaemic events 39.
+Some infants will have underlying genetic conditions (e.g. 22q deletion, Trisomy 21) with overt structural anomalies and/or brain dysmaturation.
+Aberrant fetal circulation alone may impair brain development, and lesions may also be acquired peripartum or in association with surgical interventions.
+There is a wide spectrum of cerebral lesions reported in infants with CHD, with the most common findings being white matter injury, focal infarcts, haemorrhagic lesions and CVST41.
+Focal ischaemic lesions are more common following septostomy, but in general, cerebral injury and subsequent neurodevelopmental problems result from a combination of altered antenatal brain development and pre- and post-operative embolic and/ or hypoxic-ischaemic events42.

-Two systematic reviews summarising the pre-operative neuroimaging findings in infants with CDH found a significant number of infants with developmental or acquired abnormalities on CrUS or MRI ^{40 41}.
-The American Heart Association in 2012 recommended that all high-risk infants with CHD should undergo structured neurodevelopmental surveillance, and MRI should be undertaken if there are abnormal neurological signs or evidence of parenchymal brain injury or intracranial haemorrhage on CrUS35.
-However, in view of the growing literature on pre- and post-operative imaging and neurodevelopmental outcome, MRI in the fetal and early neonatal periods may help in elucidating the timing of onset of altered brain development and acquired injury in infants with moderate-severe cardiac lesions (e.g., single-ventricular physiology, tetralogy of Fallot, transposition of the great arteries).
+Two systematic reviews summarising the pre-operative neuroimaging findings in infants with CHD found a significant number of infants with developmental or acquired abnormalities on CrUS or MRI ^{43 44}.
+The American Heart Association in 2012 recommended that all high-risk infants with CHD should undergo structured neurodevelopmental surveillance, and MRI should be undertaken if there are abnormal neurological signs or evidence of parenchymal brain injury or intracranial haemorrhage on CrUS38.
+However, in view of the growing literature on pre- and post-operative imaging and neurodevelopmental outcome, MRI in the fetal and early neonatal periods may help in elucidating the timing of onset of altered brain development and acquired injury in infants with critical CHD (e.g. hypoplastic left heart syndrome (HLHS) pulmonary atresia with intact ventricular septum, simple transposition of the great arteries (TGA), interruption of the aortic arch and all infants requiring surgery within the first 28 days of life with the following conditions: coarctation of the aorta (CoA); aortic valve stenosis; pulmonary valve stenosis; tetralogy of Fallot (TOF); pulmonary atresia with ventricular septal defect (VSD); total anomalous pulmonary venous connection).

-In infants with CHD pre- and post-operative MRI may help in defining the timing and extent of cerebral injury and should be considered in infants with moderate-severe cardiac lesions.
-MRI should be undertaken in all infants where there are abnormal neurological signs, dysmorphic features, known genetic anomalies associated with brain abnormalities, or evidence of parenchymal injury on cranial ultrasound examination (CrUS).
+In infants with CHD pre- and post-operative MRI may help in defining the timing and extent of cerebral injury and should be considered in infants with critical CHD.
+MRI should be undertaken in all infants where there are abnormal neurological signs, unexplained dysmorphic features, known genetic anomalies associated with brain abnormalities, or evidence of parenchymal injury on CrUS.